Vicki Wong & Hachi is a joyous space created for Hachi-Hearted souls.

 - I was honored with the 1st Annual Japan Cool Content Contribution award by the Japanese Ministry of Economy, Trade and Industry for bringing Japanese-themed stories to a worldwide audience.
 The formal dinner ceremony was held at the Consulate-General of Japan’s residence in Los Angeles.

 - In Washington, D.C., Japanese Ambassador to the U.S. Ichiro Fujisaki hosted a Hachi screening and reception at the Smithsonian’s Freer Gallery.
-Lasse Hallstrom (our director) and I answered questions after the screening.
-The Honorable William Webster, chairman of the Homeland Security Advisory Board and former head of the FBI and CIA, shared stories of his deep affection for his own two dogs.
+Director Lasse Hallstrom and I answered questions after the screening.
+During the reception, the Honorable William Webster, chairman of the Homeland Security Advisory Board and former head of the FBI and CIA, shared stories of the deep bond with his own two dogs.

 The Legacy lives on